shan-emacs/emacs-packages-mirrors/melpa/lusty-explorer-readme.txt

 To create a new buffer with the given name, press C-x e.
 To open dired at the current viewed directory, press C-x d.

 Note: lusty-explorer.el benefits greatly from byte-compilation.
-To byte- compile this library:

-   $ emacs -Q -batch -f batch-byte-compile lusty-explorer.el

-(You can also do this from within Emacs, but it's best done in a clean session.)
-Then, restart Emacs or M-x load-library and choose the newly generated lusty-explorer.elc file.
+(If you installed this package via an automatic system like `package-install', which is likely, then it's probably already been compiled.)

 Customization:
  --------------